 As you can see from the chart below, small volcanoes occur more frequently and truly colossal volcanoes don’t happen very often (whew).
 However, even nonexplosive or gentle eruptions can be incredible dangerous and costly, destroying dozens of homes and displacing hundreds of people.
 Lava can reach 1,250°C which would burn absolutely everything in its path.

-- When Krakatoa, a volcano on the Indonesian island of Rakata erupted, it released 200 megatrons of energy, the equivalent of 15,000 nuclear bombs. the explosions heard in the eruption remain the loudest noise on human record!
-The sound was heard across the Indian Ocean as far away as Rodriguez Island and Australia.
+On August 7, 1883, Krakatoa, a volcano on the Indonesian island of Rakata erupted.
+It was one of the most deadly volcanic eruptions of modern history with a VEI of 6.
+When it erupted, Krakatoa released 200 megatons of energy, the equivalent of 15,000 nuclear bombs. the explosions heard in the eruption remain the loudest noise on human record!
+The sound was heard across the Indian Ocean as far away as 3,000 miles away on Rodrigues Island and Australia.

-- Mauna Loa in Hawaii is the world’s largest active volcano (4,169 meters).
+Mauna Loa in Hawaii (on the Big Island) is the world’s largest active volcano (4,169 meters).